dotnet/AspNetCore.Docs/aspnetcore/grpc/diagnostics.md

 ## Logging

 gRPC services and the gRPC client write logs using [.NET Core logging](xref:fundamentals/logging/index).
-Logs are a good place to start when you need to debug unexpected behavior in your apps.
+Logs are a good place to start when debugging unexpected behavior in service and client apps.

 ### gRPC services logging

 > [!WARNING]
 > Server-side logs may contain sensitive information from your app. **Never** post raw logs from production apps to public forums like GitHub.

 Since gRPC services are hosted on ASP.NET Core, it uses the ASP.NET Core logging system.
-In the default configuration, gRPC logs very little information, but this can configured.
+In the default configuration, gRPC logs minimal information, but logging can be configured.
 See the documentation on [ASP.NET Core logging](xref:fundamentals/logging/index) for details on configuring ASP.NET Core logging.

 gRPC adds logs under the `Grpc` category.
-To enable detailed logs from gRPC, configure the `Grpc` prefixes to the `Debug` level in your *appsettings.json* file by adding the following items to the `LogLevel` sub-section in `Logging`:
+To enable detailed logs from gRPC, configure the `Grpc` prefixes to the `Debug` level in your *appsettings.json* file by adding the following items to the `LogLevel` subsection in `Logging`:

 [!code-json[](diagnostics/sample/logging-config.json?highlight=7)]